Design

 The equation of state relates the thermodynamic properties of the material.
 It depends on the composition of the material, typically specified via mass fractions of the species, and uses the properties of the species defined by the network to interpret the state.

-We try to maximize code reuse in the Microphysics source, so the solvers (ODE integration for the network and Newton-Raphson root finding for the EOS) is separated from the specific implementations of the microphysics.
+We try to maximize code reuse in the Microphysics source, so the solvers (ODE integration for the network and Newton-Raphson root finding for the EOS) are separated from the specific implementations of the microphysics.